neoarmand/pmp-app/README.md

 ## Installation

-Download the files and run with any IDE, I use Sprin Toll Suite 4.
+Download the files and run with any IDE, I use Spring Toll Suite 4.

 ## Usage